EnactProtocol/encat-spec-and-tools/README.md

 ![Status: Alpha](https://img.shields.io/badge/Status-Alpha-yellow) ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg) [![Discord](https://img.shields.io/badge/Discord-Enact_PROTOCOL-blue?logo=discord&logoColor=white)](https://discord.gg/mMfxvMtHyS)

-The **Enact Protocol** provides a standardized framework for defining and executing tasks.
-It enables the creation of reusable, composable, and verifiable capabilities that can be discovered and executed by AI agents and other automated systems.
+The **Enact Protocol** provides a standardized framework for defining and executing tasks that can be seamlessly integrated with the Model Context Protocol (MCP).
+It enables the creation of reusable, composable, and verifiable tools that can be dynamically discovered and executed by AI agents and other automated systems.

 ## Overview

-At its simplest, an Enact capability is a tool with a structured description in YAML:
+At its simplest, an Enact tool is defined with a structured description in YAML:

 ```yaml
 enact: 1.0.0